loading…

 That's it.
 Every call to processOrder() now:

-autotel ships 35 Agent Skills for AI assistants (Claude Code, Cursor, Windsurf, Continue, …) — one per package plus a flagship "review-otel-patterns" skill that surveys 13+ frameworks.
-Skills are auto-discovered by compatible agents.
+autotel ships 35 Agent Skills for AI assistants (Claude Code, Cursor, Windsurf, Continue, …): one per package, plus a review-otel-patterns skill that surveys 13+ frameworks.
+Compatible agents discover them automatically.

 npx skills add https://github.com/jagreehal/autotel